Be SMART: How to define KPIs that drive better results

 - output measure: what is being monitored

-- data source: what will be used to track KPI performance and who is best places to track it
+- data source: what will be used to track KPI performance and who is best placed to track it

 - agreed frequency for capturing data: the period of time used for assessing performance